Airspeed AS.6 Envoy

 I

-Japan Air Transport (Nihon Koku Yosu KK).
-8 J-BAOS
+To Japan Air Transport (Nihon Koku Yosu KK).

 I